-One of the use of microphones during the Second World War was for outside broadcasts.
+One use of microphones during the Second World War was for outside broadcasts.
 An example of a microphone that was used in this way was the STC 4017-C microphone(1), which the BBC used up to 1953.
-This microphone was created as an improvement to the BBC’s STC 4017 microphone, of 1938(1), which had a design fault in the plug causing it to disconnect at random.
-With this more robust design it continued in regular use becoming a standard mic for the BBC at time.
+This microphone was created as an improvement to the BBC’s STC 4017 microphone of 1938(1), which had a design fault in the plug, causing it to disconnect at random.
+With this more robust design it continued in regular use, becoming a standard mic for the BBC at time.
 Neville Chamberlain even used something akin to the STC 4017-C microphone to make some of his public addresses.

-Another make of microphone used for making broadcasts during the Second World War was the Marconi Type L ‘lip’ microphone.
-Designed in 1937 and used mainly for outside sports commentating(2), a lip microphone was famously used by Ed Murrow during the Second World War to broadcast the blitz from the roof of Broadcasting House.
+The Marconi Type L ‘lip’ microphone was also used for making broadcasts during the Second World War.
+Designed in 1937 and used mainly for outside sports commentating(2), the lip microphone was famously used by Ed Murrow during the Second World War to broadcast the Blitz from the roof of Broadcasting House.
 The design is little changed even to this day and you’ll still see sports commentators using this type of microphone.

 Microphones could also be used specifically as studio talkback microphones, or to pick up the ambient noise for outdoor productions.
-The STC Moving coil type 4021 that the BBC also had at its disposal during the Second World War, nicknamed the “Apple & Biscuit” mic, was used for this purpose(2).
+The STC Moving coil type 4021 that the BBC also had at its disposal during the Second World War, nicknamed the ‘Apple & Biscuit’ mic, was used for this purpose(2).
 The 4021 was designed with a disc, because it needed to capture and even out the reverb that it picked up from all angles(3).
 Both the 4017 and 4021 were used with the BBC-designed anti-vibration microphone mounts.

 Another important grouping of broadcast equipment items are amplifiers.
-They take the weak signals picked up by microphones and boosts them for transmission.
-Before the Second World War most audio-frequency amplifiers were single purpose in nature with many types being made for specific needs(4).
-The onset of the War reduced the resources available so the amplifiers that were made, were designed to have a general purpose function(4), an example was the BBC GPA/1 General Purpose Amplifier.
+They take the weak signals picked up by microphones and boost them for transmission.
+Before the Second World War most audio-frequency amplifiers were single purpose in nature, with many types being made for specific needs(4).
+The onset of the war reduced the resources available, so the amplifiers produced in this period were designed to have a general purpose function(4); an example was the BBC GPA/1 General Purpose Amplifier.

 Microphones and amplifiers aren’t the be-all and end-all of the equipment needed for a successful broadcast.
-Indeed those crucial Second World War broadcasts from the BBC would not have been possible were it not for other equipment such as the BBC OBA/8 4-channel passive mixer, and the LSU/4A Studio loudspeaker.
+Indeed, those crucial Second World War broadcasts from the BBC would not have been possible were it not for other equipment such as the BBC OBA/8 4-channel passive mixer and the LSU/4A Studio loudspeaker.

 To receive wartime speeches and other radio broadcasts at home, most of the public used British Wartime Civilian Radio Receivers.
-These receivers were cheap to buy, and so implicitly suitable for the period of Second World War rationing(5).
+These receivers were cheap to buy, and implicitly suitable for the period of Second World War rationing(5).
 Murphy Radio Ltd produced them to meet government demand for standardised low-cost radios.

 The Civilian Radio Receiver was inspired by the previous Murphy AD94 radio receiver(6).
-The Murphy AD94 was the first of the Murphy receivers to use the Eden Minns designed Bakelite cabinet.
-The material was trade-named ‘Bakelite’ after its creator(7), a Belgian-American Chemist, named Leo Baekeland.
+The Murphy AD94 was the first of the Murphy receivers to use the Eden Minns-designed Bakelite cabinet.
+The material was trade-named ‘Bakelite’ after its creator(7), a Belgian-American chemist named Leo Baekeland.